mongodb/mongo-kafka/demos/field-decryption-and-csfle/README.md

 # Field Decryption + Client-Side Field Level Encryption (CS-FLE) Demo

-This demo showcases the two encryption features implemented in KAFKA-470 for Oracle-to-MongoDB migration scenarios.
+This demo showcases the two encryption features implemented in KAFKA-470 for legacy database-to-MongoDB migration scenarios.

 ## Overview

-When migrating from Oracle (or other databases) to MongoDB, you may encounter data that is encrypted with proprietary encryption methods.
+When migrating from legacy databases to MongoDB, you may encounter data that is encrypted with proprietary encryption methods.
 This demo shows how to:

-1. **Decrypt** data encrypted with Oracle/Hibernate encryption as it flows through the Kafka Connector
+1. **Decrypt** data encrypted with legacy encryption as it flows through the Kafka Connector
 2. **Re-encrypt** the data using MongoDB's native Client-Side Field Level Encryption (CS-FLE) before storing it

 ## The Problem

-Imagine you have employee records in Oracle where sensitive fields (SSN, email) are encrypted:
+Imagine you have employee records in a legacy database where sensitive fields (SSN, email) are encrypted:

 ```json
 {